rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-rescue-mode.rst

 Rescue and unrescue server action operations
 --------------------------------------------

-For examples of these operations, see :ref:`Server Actions Rescue operations <api-operations-svr-basic>`.
+For examples of these operations, see the following operations:

+:ref:`Rescue server <post-rescue-specified-server-servers-server-id-actions>`

+:ref:`Unrescue server <post-unrescue-specified-server-servers-server-id-actions>`